quii/learn-go-with-tests/http-server.md

 This test has forced us to actually look at the request's URL and make a decision.
 So whilst in our heads we may have been worrying about player stores and interfaces the next logical step actually seems to be about _routing_.

-If we did started with the store code the amount of changes we'd have to do would be very large compared to this. **This is a smaller step towards our final goal and was driven by tests**.
+If we had started with the store code the amount of changes we'd have to do would be very large compared to this. **This is a smaller step towards our final goal and was driven by tests**.

 We're resisting the temptation to use any routing libraries right now, just the smallest step to get our test passing.